CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: EXPERIMENTS

 We evaluate all methods using three complementary metrics that jointly characterize task performance, real-time efficiency, and execution quality: task success rate, response time, and trajectory smoothness.

-\paragraph{Task Success Rate.} Task success rate is defined as the percentage of trials that satisfy task-specific success criteria within the episode horizon.
-Success is determined by predefined geometric constraints, including object pose errors below a threshold and stable grasps or placements maintained for a minimum duration.
+\paragraph{Task Success Rate} Task success rate is defined as the percentage of trials that satisfy task-specific success criteria within the episode horizon.
+Success is determined by predefined geometric constraints, including object-pose errors below a threshold and stable grasps or placements maintained for a minimum duration.